ToruNiina/toml11/README.md

 If the specified type requires conversion, you can't take a reference to the value.
 See also [underlying types](#underlying-types).

-#### passing invalid type to toml::get
+#### Passing invalid type to toml::get

 If you choose the invalid type, `toml::type_error` will be thrown.
-Similar to the `syntax_error`, toml11 also displays informative error message.
+Similar to the `syntax_error`, toml11 also displays informative error messages.
 The error message when you choose `int` to get `string` value would be like this.

 ```console
 terminate called after throwing an instance of 'toml::type_error'